AshyPC/AshyPC.github.io/Service_Weekly/Prayers.md

 ---
 layout: prayers
-title: Prayers for our church and the world 25 June 2017
+title: Prayers
 ---

+## Prayers for our church and the world 25 June 2017

 __Psalm 145:18__ _The Lord is near to all who call upon Him, To all who call upon Him in truth._